-Easy and customizable garlic butter sauce for seafood, steak, pasta and even grilled veggies.
+Easy and customizable garlic butter sauce for steak, seafood, pasta, chicken and even grilled veggies.
 Tried and true classic recipe.

 Garlic Butter Sauce Recipe – a Classic Broken Butter Preparation